datapartnership/red-sea-monitoring/notebooks/ports/README.md

 We process daily estimated trade (imports and exports) since 2019 from the IMF's [PortWatch](https://portwatch.imf.org/) platform for e following ports: Aden, Al Ahmadi, Al Aqabah, Al Mukalla, As Suways, Djibouti, Duba.
 Duba Bulk Plant Tanker Terminal, El-Adabiya, Jiddah, Jiddah Oil, King Fahd Port, North Ain Sukhna Port, Rabigh, Safaga, and Yanbu.
 As of this date, the latest data point available is February 19th, 2024.

+The location of these ports can be verified in the following [interactive map](https://datapartnership.org/red-sea-monitoring/notebooks/ports/red-sea-ports.html#map-of-ports) within the notebook.

 Since the data is daily and there multiple days with no trade, we first resample the data to weekly sums.
 The following charts show the estimated trade volumes by port.
 The vertical dotted lines mark the beginning of key periods of interest highlighted by the team.
 - Middle East conflict: **October 7th**
 - Red Sea crisis: **November 17th**